Marjorie Taylor Greene to help Rep. Mary Miller kick off fundraising at Illinois event - News Break

 Marjorie Taylor Greene to help Rep. Mary Miller kick off fundraising at Illinois event

-Jun.
-23—A southern Illinois congresswoman will host a private fundraising event in Effingham next month with another U.S. representative who holds similar far-right views.
+A southern Illinois congresswoman will host a private fundraising event in Effingham next month with another U.S. representative who holds similar far-right views.
 Republican U.S. Reps.
-Mary Miller and Marjorie Taylor Greene of Georgia will hold a reception and dinner on Thursday, July 8 at the Effingham Performing Arts Center in the downstate Illinois city about an hour from Miller's hometown of Oakland.www.mdjonline.com
+Mary Miller and Marjorie Taylor Greene of Georgia will hold a reception and dinner on Thursday, July 8 at the Effingham Performing Arts Center in the downstate Illinois city about an hour from Miller’s hometown of Oakland.www.bnd.com